Athletes, teams, celebs are 'All In' to feed hungry

 With factories closed, tens of millions out of work and a recession looming because of the coronavirus pandemic, athletes, teams, entertainers and business leaders are donating prized possessions in response to a challenge to feed families suddenly in need.

-The “All In Challenge” was started by Philadelphia 76ers minority owner Michael Rubin on Tuesday, and some of the biggest names in sports and entertainment have answered the call.
+The “All In Challenge” was started by Philadelphia 76ers partner Michael Rubin on Tuesday, and some of the biggest names in sports and entertainment have answered the call.

 After 24 hours, there was already an impressive roster of A-listers offering prizes.